COMMUNITY COMPOST PROGRAM

 From Waste to Resource

-The initiative is modeled after the successful Bethlehem Municipal Compost program and in consultation with ANCA Compost for Good and reflects a growing movement toward food sovereignty, sustainability, and circular systems.
+The Community Compost Program is modeled after the successful Bethlehem Municipal Compost program and in consultation with ANCA Compost for Good and reflects a growing movement toward food sovereignty, sustainability, and circular systems."

 HOW IT WORKS